How to Create a Workflow Diagram: Examples & Free Templates

 • UML Activity: UML, or unified modeling language, graphically shows the order of the steps in a process.
 It also represents the flow of control.

-• Business Modeling Notation: The business process modeling notation (BPMN) is similar to the UML, but is more likely used by technical and business people that focus on business processes and information rather than output.
+• Business Modeling Notation: The business process modeling notation (BPMN) is similar to the UML, but is more likely used by technical and business people who focus on business processes and information rather than output.

 • Swimlane: Swimlane is a diagram that separates the different parts of an organization to highlight the interaction between these units.
 It gives users a high-level view that exposes potential inefficiencies.